bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/part5/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's understand Plato's concept of death and his understanding of philosophy.
 Plato gave much thought to what philosophy is, where it emanates from.
 He developed a concept of eidos - something knowing, whole, good, beautiful, and so on.
 It is embodied in the human body, in some sort of a dungeon<a href="#m3" id="w3"><sup>[3]</sup></a> .
 Our real being is the being of eidos.
 And we are locked in what can be called a shell.
 And we interact with the world through it.
 It means that we live in a dream.
 The truth is there, where the eidos is.
 Life is a dream.
 According to Plato, death is not the end.
 We know that in both mythology and religion, up to the 19th and 20th centuries, death didn't mean "nothingness."
 </p>

-> Death is the liberation of the immortal spirit from the dungeon of the mortal body Even science originally attempted to unveil what comes after death, supposing there is something after death.
+> Death is the liberation of the immortal spirit from the dungeon of the mortal body.

+Even science originally attempted to unveil what comes after death, supposing there is something after death.
 Plato believed that there couldn't be nothingness after it.
 Here's what he said,
  <div align="center">
   <b><i>